Atlantic Ocean Tuna Purse Seine

 GOALS ACHIEVED

 FIPs provide a step-by-step approach to bring fishery management practices up to the MSC standard.
-With support from FIP participants and FIP stakeholders, the FIP achieved several important goals that enabled it move into MSC full assessment, including:
+With support from FIP participants and FIP stakeholders, the FIP achieved several important goals that enabled it to earn certification, including:

 FIP PARTICIPANTS